COVID-19Empowering our community with resources and knowledge during the COVID-19 pandemic.

 The week of Jan.
 19: Ohioans 80 years of age and older.

 The week of Jan.
-25: Ohioans 75 years of age and older; those with severe congenital or developmental disorders.
+25: Ohioans 75 years of age and older and people with a developmental or intellectual disability AND a qualifying congenital, early-onset, or inherited condition (more information below).

 The week of Feb.
-1: Ohioans 70 years of age and older; employees of K-12 schools that wish to remain or return to in-person or hybrid models.
+1: Ohioans 70 years of age and older; employees of K-12 schools that wish to remain or return to in-person or hybrid models (more information below).

 The week of Feb.
 8: Ohioans 65 years of age and older.